DevaPalasingam/tournament-creator/README.md

 After doing a lot of googling, I've decided that I wanted to start this project with AlpineJS.
 My anticipation is that this project is not going to be very heavy, so I figured that I don't really need a full-on framework like React or Angular for very simple functionality.
 Also, AlpineJS seems perfect for someone who wants to be able to quickly pump out projects on a whim.

+### Pico.css

+This seems like a nice minimalist CSS framework.

 ## Future development

 - Change in ELO rating based on win/loss